Does Medicare Pay For Eye Exams?

 Supplemental vision insurance gives you coverage for frames, lenses, contacts, glasses, and regular eye exams with your eye doctor.
 It is important to see your eye doctor when your vision changes and as you get older, you should visit more frequently to watch out for macular degeneration and other vision impairments.

 Vision insurance comes with monthly premiums along with copayments when you visit the eye doctor.
 Each plan will have a different level of coverage for frames, contacts, and lenses.
-Most plans are localized to your region.
+Most Medicare advantage plans are localized to your region.

 Finding Vision Insurance